-Use this guide to learn all about Form 1040 so you can feel better prepared for tax season.
+This guide pertains to the 2021 Form 1040 that you'll file in tax season 2022.
+Learn all about the form so you feel better prepared for tax season.

 1040 Tax Form Introduction

-On the other hand, U.S. citizens and permanent residents aged 65 and older can choose to file Form 1040-SR instead of the regular Form 1040.
-If you need to amend a tax return to make corrections, then you'd use the version called Form 1040-X.
+Most nonresidents use a special version, Form 1040-NR.
+U.S. citizens and permanent residents age 65 and older can file Form 1040-SR instead of the regular Form 1040.
+You'd use Form 1040-X if you need to amend a tax return to make corrections,

 You can obtain the various 1040 forms and their detailed instructions from the IRS website, or you can use tax-filing software or a provider to make your work easier and automate some of the process.
-For the 2020 tax return you file in 2021, you must submit your Form 1040 and any other attached forms and documents to the IRS by April 15, although you can request a six-month extension if you need it.
+You must submit your 2021 Form 1040 and any additional forms and documents to the IRS by April 18, 2022, although you can request a six month extension if you need it.